Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 Pros

-• Extra forgiveness through the thick sole and cavity back
+• Extra forgiveness through the cavity back and new sole design

-• Matches the feel and look of your existing cavity back irons
+• Matches the feel and look of cavity back irons

 Cons